Franmb93/Bottega/README.md

 ## Versions

+### 0.0.3 JWT to session managment trough a token
+Implemented JWT in the backend to generate a token when you login.
+This token is stored encrypted in the frontend.
+In case the token isn't present or if it's wrong, API's endpoints won't work.

 ### 0.0.2 Login Controller and password encrypt
 Implemented a controller to Login into the application.
 Implemented basic password encrpytion.